aws-samples/sample-bda-redaction/README.md

 <img alt="PII Detection Redaction Amazon Bedrock" src="./assets/pii_detection_redcation_solution_diagram.png" />

 The diagram illustrates the backend PII detection and redaction workflow and the frontend application user interface orchestrated by [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon EventBridge](https://aws.amazon.com/eventbridge/).
 The process follows these steps:
-1. The workflow starts with the user sending an email to the incoming email server hosted on [Amazon Simple Email Service](https://aws.amazon.com/ses/) (Amazon SES)(optional).
+1. The workflow starts with the user sending an email to the incoming email server hosted on [Amazon Simple Email Service](https://aws.amazon.com/ses/) (Amazon SES).
+This is an optional step.
-2. Amazon SES then stores the emails and attachments in an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (S3) landing bucket.
+2. 2.
+Alternatively, users can upload the emails and attachments directly into an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (S3) landing bucket.
 3. An S3 event notification triggers the initial processing AWS Lambda function that generates a unique case ID and creates a tracking record in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
 4. Lambda orchestrates the PII detection and redaction workflow by extracting email body and attachments from the email and saving in raw email bucket followed by invoking [Amazon Bedrock Data Automation](https://aws.amazon.com/bedrock/bda/) and [Amazon Bedrock Guardrails](https://aws.amazon.com/bedrock/guardrails/) for detecting and redacting PII.
 5. Amazon Bedrock Data Automation processes attachments to extract text from the files.